magenta/magenta-js/music/README.md

 ## Getting started
 If you want to get hands-on with Magenta, we've put together a small [interactive tutorial](https://hello-magenta.glitch.me/) that takes you through generating a small melody in the browser using a Machine Learning model.
-We also have a

 Here are some examples of applications that have been built with `@magenta/music`.
 A more complete list is available on the [Magenta site](https://magenta.tensorflow.org/demos).